 This datapoint measures the percentage of long-term patients who sustained a fall leading to severe injury.
 This is one of the statistics we use in calculating our nursing scores.

 Minimizes Urinary Tract Infections

-This is the percentage of patients that sustained a urinary tract infection.
-These infections are sometimes associated with poor hygiene.
+This indicates the percentage of patients that sustained a urinary tract infection.
+These infections are sometimes linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication